craigbuckler/publican.theme.basic/src/content/01_blog/2025-04-06_updating-javascript.md

 > The template partial `src/template/_partials/htmlhead.html` sets a Content Security Policy in the HTML `<head>`.
 You may need to update the `<meta>` tag if you load resources from third-party domains.

-Note that JavaScript is not hot-reloaded by the browser and you must manually refresh the page when a change is made.
+Note that JavaScript is not configured to be hot-reloaded.
+You must manually refresh the browser when a change is made.

 ## Template literals